aereis75/aereis75/README.md

 - 👋 Hi, I’m @aereis75
 - 👀 I’m interested in movies, tv shows, tecnology and more
-- 🌱 I’m currently learning web design and cybersecurity
+- 🌱 I’m currently learning design and Software Engineer
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate with myself heheheheheheh
-- 📫 How to reach me ...
+- 📫 I'm looking for a job on tech area

 <!---
 aereis75/aereis75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.